NRCHKB/NRCHKB.github.io/content/wiki/examples/esp/index.md

 ## Why use an ESP with Node-RED?

 Tasmota and ESP Easy integrate easily with many home automation solutions, usually over MQTT protocol.
 Node-RED has a full set of MQTT nodes, so using this hardware (or anything with MQTT) is simple and robust.
-There are various "MQTT standards" which may be compatible with Tasmota and ESP Easy including Domoticz, Homie, and HomeAssistant; these "standards" are MQTT topic and payload structures which are generally used to make discovery of devices easier.
+There are various "MQTT standards" which may be compatible with Tasmota and ESP Easy including Domoticz, Homey, and HomeAssistant; these "standards" are MQTT topic and payload structures which are generally used to make discovery of devices easier.

 ## Which ESP to choose?